This post is a compilation of our most viewed notes on Geography, which we think our readers should not miss.

 Indian Geography In Brief: Topics To Cover

 Indian Geography can be divided into three – Physical Geography, Economic Geography and Social Geography.
-The major sub-topics under Physical Indian Geography are Physio-graphic divisions, Drainage, Climate, Vegetation, Natural Resources etc. Topics related to environment like Wild-life, Soil, Flora etc should be given stress too.
+The major sub-topics under Physical Indian Geography are Physio-graphic divisions, Drainage, Climate, Vegetation, Natural Resources etc. Topics related to the environment like wildlife, Soil, Flora etc should be given stress too.
 Economic and Social Geography related aspects of Indian Geography should be studied in parallel to Physical Geography.
-Tip: NCERT Books will turn really handy for preparation of Economic and Social Geography.
+Tip: NCERT Books will turn really handy for the preparation of Economic and Social Geography.

 - Mountains (Himalayas).